Jane Emma Hannah Macan1

 Last Edited=13 Aug 2008

-Lady Louisa Jane Grey was born on 15 February 1855 at St. James's Palace, St. James's, London, England.1 She was the daughter of Lt.-Gen. Hon.
-Charles Grey and Caroline Eliza Farquhar.1 She married William Randal McDonnell, 6th Earl of Antrim, son of Captain Mark McDonnell, 5th Earl of Antrim and Jane Emma Hannah Macan, on 1 June 1875 at St. James's, Westminster, London, England.1 She died on 2 April 1949 at age 94.2
+Lady Louisa Jane Grey was born on 15 February 1855 at St. James's Palace, St. James's, London, EnglandG.1 She was the daughter of Lt.-Gen. Hon.
+Charles Grey and Caroline Eliza Farquhar.1 She married William Randal McDonnell, 6th Earl of Antrim, son of Captain Mark McDonnell, 5th Earl of Antrim and Jane Emma Hannah Macan, on 1 June 1875 at St. James's, Westminster, London, EnglandG.1 She died on 2 April 1949 at age 94.2

 Children of Lady Louisa Jane Grey and William Randal McDonnell, 6th Earl of Antrim